For small business owners, social media marketing services are STILL one of the most underutilized marketing tactics available.

 Update Your Profile

 Your social media profile is an extension of your business brand.
-For businesses that are targeting millennials, social media channels are one of their first stops in their decision-making process.
+For businesses that are targeting millennials, social media channels are one of the first stops in their decision-making process.

 If you have blank avatars on your Twitter or Facebook pages, or profiles that look like they belong to a different company, you’ve got a problem.